SWC-Advanced-Microscopy/swc-advanced-microscopy.github.io/_pages/services.md

 * General histology as a service: sectioning, mounting, IHC, RNAscope, H&E, etc.
 * Automated slide-scanning.
 * Automated, high-throughput, serial section 2-photon imaging of whole organs.
-* Tissue clearing and lightsheet microscopy.
-Clearing technique development.
+* Advice on tissue clearing and lightsheet microscopy.
 * _In vivo_ functional imaging: assistance, microscopy upgrades, and maintenance.
 * Advice on data analysis and microscope hardware.
 * Assistance with construction of custom equipment for any imaging-related project.